Chris Akins: Green Bay Packers (second stint)

 The Green Bay Packers claimed him off waivers on November 1, 2000.
 During the 2001 season, Akins angered head coach Mike Sherman with mental lapses on the field and his attitude off of it.
 He was cut on December 6, at the time he was tied for third on the team in special teams tackles (7).

 Cleveland Browns

 On October 12, 2001, he was claimed off waivers by the Cleveland Browns.
 The next year, he ranked second on the team with 25 special teams tackles while playing in 15 games.

 New England Patriots

 Akins signed with the New England Patriots as a free agent on March 12, 2003.
 He continued his career as a special teams player, contributing to the team's win in Super Bowl XXXVIII.

 Miami Dolphins

 On March 5, 2004, he signed with the Miami Dolphins as an unrestricted free agent.
 He spent the season on the team's injured reserve after tearing the medial collateral and anterior cruciate ligaments in his right knee, during a workout against the Houston Texans.
 He was released on September 5, 2005.

-Personal life

-Akins second cousin is former NFL tight end Jackie Harris.